Florida Water Parks

 If the beach is not enough, then there are also a number of water parks in Florida offering everything from wave pools, water slides and chutes to swimming with sharks or dolphins.

-Disney have built two landscaped water parks in Orlando, firstly Typhoon Lagoon which is based around a tropical island lagoon and provides an enormous wave pool simulating the surf on a beach and also offers an opportunity to swim over a tropical reef inhabited by (harmless!) nurse sharks.
+Disney has built two landscaped water parks in Orlando, firstly Typhoon Lagoon which is based around a tropical island lagoon and provides an enormous wave pool simulating the surf on a beach and also offers an opportunity to swim over a tropical reef inhabited by (harmless!) nurse sharks.
 They then created Blizzard Beach which is bizarrely modelled on a ski resort.
 This park is more for the thrill seeker with impressive water chutes.

 They then built a second water park, Aquatica which opened in April 2008 and is similar to the two Disney water parks.